dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ### Define endpoints

-To create a framework that uses routing for URL matching, start by defining a user experience that builds on top of <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*>.
+To create a framework that uses routing for URL matching, start by defining a user experience that builds on top of <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints%2A>.

 **DO** build on top of <xref:Microsoft.AspNetCore.Routing.IEndpointRouteBuilder>.
 This allows users to compose your framework with other ASP.NET Core features without confusion.
 Every ASP.NET Core template includes routing.
 Assume routing is present and familiar for users.